vieapps/Components.CKEditor/README.md

 # CKEditor5 custom build with integration of custom plugins

-This repository presents a CKEditor5 with integration of custom plugins, and the CKFinder/CKFinderAdapter also removed.
+This repository presents a CKEditor5 build with integration of some useful custom plugins, and the CKFinder/CKFinderAdapter also removed.

 **Custom Plugins:**
-* Link/Media selectors
+* Link/Media Selectors
 * Bookmark (ckeditor5-bookmark, of RasmusRummel - https://github.com/RasmusRummel/ckeditor5-bookmark)
-* DIV/SECTION tags with all attributes
+* Custom tags with all standard/custom attributes, pre-defined: DIV and SECTION
-* Custom Tags (DIV/SECTION)
 * InfoBox

 ## Quick start